 Well, last January, Consumer Reports wrote an article entitled, “What’s in the Pork?” which talked about ractopamine, among other findings.
 The Consumers Union article was inaccurate and the National Pork Producer Council responded to the allegations.
 But the damage had already been done.
 All the pork tested by Consumer Reports was well below USDA and international allowances for ractopamine.
 Doctors, veterinarians, and meat scientists have stated the USDA level of ractopamine is safe.
-But as we are finding more and more common, mainstream media loves fear mongering.
+But as we are finding more and more common, mainstream media loves fear-mongering.
 They throw around the words “Big Ag” and “Factory Farms” creating fear of the unknown in consumers.
 This media approach creates reader interest and controversy.

 But, one person’s perception is also one’s reality.
-And that is what we are dealing with in regards to individual consumers.
+And that is what we are dealing with in regard to individual consumers.
 Consumers are very skittish these days and sometimes will assume the worst before researching the facts.

 I, on the other hand, prefer to rely on experts in the field.
 I don’t have a science degree, but I will ask questions and rely on answers from field-specific experts.
-It’s really scary to me when decisions are made based on uninformed consumers preferences, while completely ignoring science.
+It’s really scary to me when decisions are made based on uninformed consumers’ preferences, while completely ignoring science.
 Is science always right?